rafaelSwi/BasicJSRegistrationSystem/README.md

 # BasicJSRegistrationSystem
 An amateur code written in JavaScript, which contains a simple registration system.
-Read the "README" file for more details.

 [ENGLISH]